-The assistant vice president for sponsored programs directly oversees pre-award and grants management activities on the campus and works closely with the associate vice president for research administration in supporting the university's efforts to attract and manage extramural funding.
+The assistant vice president for sponsored programs directly oversees pre-award and grants management activities on the campus and works closely with the associate vice president for research in supporting the university's efforts to attract and manage extramural funding.
+The assistant vice president serves as the Research Foundation for SUNY deputy operations manager.